gazebosim/docs/ionic/install_osx.md

 # Binary Installation on MacOS

-All the Harmonic binaries are available in Monterey and Ventura using the [Homebrew package manager](https://brew.sh/).
-After installing Homebrew, Gazebo Harmonic can be installed running:
+All the Ionic binaries are available in Monterey and Ventura using the [Homebrew package manager](https://brew.sh/).
+After installing Homebrew, Gazebo Ionic can be installed running:

 ```bash
 brew tap osrf/simulation